-The artistic expenses (fees and salaries of professors and artistic staff) amount to 12.500€ per student per year, on average for the individual sections (piano, violin and voice).
-For chamber music, the expenses are about half this amount per ensemble.
+The artistic expenses (fees and salaries of professors and artistic staff) amount to 12.500€ per student per year, on average for all the sections, including Chamber Music section.

 Each student can apply for financial assistance, on the basis of proven financial need.

 To this end the student will fill out a Scholarship Application Form.
 Financial assistance may take the form of an eponymous scholarship provided by a benefactor of the Music Chapel, or a general scholarship provided by the Music Chapel itself, financed by revenues from its endowment funds.
 Members of chamber music ensembles should apply individually for a scholarship.
 The Executive Committee will decide on the scholarship awards (maximum scholarship = 12.000€) .
 If, in the sole opinion of the Executive Committee, the student does not adequately support his financial assistance request, he will not be awarded a scholarship.

 Pledge of Honor

 Students accepting a scholarship will be requested to sign a Pledge of Honor whereby they commit themselves to making gifts to the benefit of the Music Chapel, after their leaving the Music Chapel, if and when their personal financial situation enables them to do so.
 Details of this Honor Pledge will be provided separately as part of the financial assistance package.
 All other students are encouraged to consider entering voluntarily into a Pledge of Honor.